UPB-SysSec/Does-It-Support-Unencrypted-HTTP/README.md

 # Raw-HTTP-Support-Analyzer
 Analyzes a server for unencrypted HTTP support for version HTTP/0.9 to HTTP/2.

 Execute the script with a host as an argument.
-It tells you the unencrypted HTTP/2 versions supported by the server.
+It tells you the unencrypted HTTP versions supported by the server.
+Supported versions:
+- HTTP/0.9: experimental
+- HTTP/1.0
+- HTTP/1.1
+- HTTP/2 (Prior Knowledge)
+- HTTP/2 (Upgrade)

 ## Requirements
 - Python 3